 EQT is seizing opportunities created by the Appalachian Basin’s burgeoning production of natural gas and other energy products.
-In 2012, EQT Midstream Partners, LP was formed by EQT to own, operate, acquire, and develop midstream assets across 21 counties in Pennsylvania and West Virginia.
+EQT formed EQT Midstream Partners, LP, a growth-oriented limited partnership controlled by EQT, in 2012 to own, operate, acquire, and develop midstream assets in the Appalachian Basin.

 Visit EQT Midstream Partners

 Key Data (includes EQT Midstream Partners)

 - Approximately 300 miles of high-pressure gathering lines and approximately 1,500 miles of FERC-regulated low-pressure gathering lines

 of FERC-regulated interstate pipeline connecting to six interstate pipelines

 and multiple distribution companies.

 - Eighteen natural gas storage